DhananjayPorwal/Resume/README.md

 * Big data and Hadoop administrator

 ## Honors & Awards:
-• STAR Performer, provided by Infosys Limited and Citibank Inc for outstanding performance and contribution to Citi Global Production Assurance Middleware Program in Feb 2017.
+• STAR Performer, provided by Infosys Limited and Citibank Inc for outstanding performance and contribution to Citi Global Production Assurance Middleware Program in Feb 2017.<br />
-• SPOT Award, provided by Infosys Limited for commendable performance and valuable contribution in Cloud and Infrastructure Services in 2016.
+• SPOT Award, provided by Infosys Limited for commendable performance and valuable contribution in Cloud and Infrastructure Services in 2016.<br />
-• Special Teacher award, provided by ARPAN (a Corporate Social Responsibility initiative by Infosys Limited) for extensive volunteering contribution in Jun 2015.
+• Special Teacher award, provided by ARPAN (a Corporate Social Responsibility initiative by Infosys Limited) for extensive volunteering contribution in Jun 2015.<br />
-• Honor's (distinction) in Bachelor of Engineering, provided by Rajiv Gandhi Proudyogiki Vishwavidyalaya in June 2014.
+• Honor's (distinction) in Bachelor of Engineering, provided by Rajiv Gandhi Proudyogiki Vishwavidyalaya in June 2014.<br />

 ## Certifications:
-• Brainbench Certified Unix Administration issued by Infosys Limited
+• Brainbench Certified Unix Administration issued by Infosys Limited<br />
-• AB Initio Foundation issued by Infosys Limited
+• AB Initio Foundation issued by Infosys Limited<br />
-• HTML5 issued by Microsoft Virtual Academy
+• HTML5 issued by Microsoft Virtual Academy<br />

 ## Volunteer Experience:
 As part of ARPAN – a CSR (Corporate Social Responsibility) initiative by Infosys Limited, Chandigarh, I voluntarily worked to educate the less privileged students of the society, making them aware about their rights in education and healthcare areas.